 The Church — Jesus builds His Church to provide all necessary teaching, graces, protection and support necessary to live His new life on earth, and to fulfill our call as heirs of the Kingdom.
+The Church is a treasure trove of weapons for warfare.
 An old cliché says: “Jesus didn’t promise us a rose garden”.
 I like to add: “But He wants it to be a fair fight”.

 “And I tell you, you are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 (Mt 16:18-19)

 - The Eucharist is the apogee of all the Church has to offer.
 It is the Sacrament of Sacraments.
 When the priest consecrates the bread and wine at Mass, Jesus Christ — His body and blood, soul and divinity — becomes present, in Person, on the altar.
 The appearance of bread and wine remains, but Jesus, Himself, is really there.